-4(b) Amount due at lease signing
+4(b) Amount due at lease signing or delivery

-1. Consummation.
-When a contractual relationship is created between the lessor and the lessee is a matter to be determined under state or other applicable law.

-2. Fees payable upon delivery.
-This paragraph does not apply to fees paid at delivery, when delivery occurs after consummation.
-For example, if the lessee agrees to pay registration fees, sales taxes, and a delivery charge on the date the automobile is delivered sometime after consummation, none of these charges is an initial payment under § 213.4(b).
-The registration fees and sales taxes are disclosed under § 213.4(n), and the delivery charge is disclosed as an "other charge" under § 213.4(d).

-3. Capitalized cost reduction.
-A capitalized cost reduction is a payment in the nature of a downpayment that reduces the amount of the leased property to be capitalized over the term of the lease.
-This amount does not include any amounts included in a periodic payment paid at lease signing.

-4. "Negative" equity trade-in allowance.
-If an amount owed on a prior lease or loan exceeds an agreed upon trade-in value, the difference is not reflected as a negative trade-in allowance under § 213.4(b).
-The lessor may disclose the trade-in allowance as zero, not applicable, or leave a blank line.

-5. Rebates.
-Only rebates applied toward an amount due at lease signing are required to be disclosed under § 213.4(b).

-6. Balance sheet approach.
-In motor vehicle leases, the total for the column labeled "total amount due at lease signing" must equal the total for the column labeled "how the amount due at lease signing will be paid."
+- 1. Consummation.
+See commentary to § 213.3(a)(3). - 2.
+Capitalized cost reduction.
+A capitalized cost reduction is a payment in the nature of a downpayment on the leased property that reduces the amount to be capitalized over the term of the lease.
+This amount does not include any amounts included in a periodic payment paid at lease signing or delivery. - 3.
+"Negative" equity trade-in allowance.
+If an amount owed on a prior lease or credit balance exceeds the agreed upon value of a trade-in, the difference is not reflected as a negative trade-in allowance under § 213.4(b).
+The lessor may disclose the trade-in allowance as zero or not applicable, or may leave a blank line. - 4.
+Rebates.
+Only rebates applied toward an amount due at lease signing or delivery are required to be disclosed under § 213.4(b). - 5.
+Balance sheet approach.
+In motor-vehicle leases, the total for the column labeled "total amount due at lease signing or delivery" must equal the total for the column labeled "how the amount due at lease signing or delivery will be paid." - 6.
+Amounts to be paid in cash.
+The term cash is intended to include payments by check or other payment methods in addition to currency; however, a lessor may add a line item under the column "how the amount due at lease signing or delivery will be paid" for non-currency payments such as credit cards.